 Future studies should investigate the unilateral 180° jump with pathological and non-pathological populations prospectively (over the course of an athletic season) to associate movement patterns with injury predictors.
 Due to the multiple variables that can be collected at once with the unilateral 180° jump and the ability to visually assess the movement, the task has the potential to be a valid and efficient objective prognostic physical assessment tool that may provide greater sensitivity for identifying rotational injury risk.

-Author Contributions:
+Author Contributions: CC conceived the concept of this investigation and supervised the project which was carried out by CM.
+Data was reduced and analyzed by SB.
+KK wrote the manuscript and created the tables/figures with the support AS, GM and HL.

-Funding:
+Funding: This research received no external funding.

-Conflicts of Interest:
+Conflicts of Interest: The authors declare no conflict of interest.

 References